Giant Tree Daisy

 They sprout well between about 65 to 77° F (18-25°C).
 I have no knowledge about how they will germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

-Keep them in a bright spot out of direct sun.
-A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
-They should begin sprouting within 4-6 weeks, but may take up to 10 weeks.
-Continue giving bright, filtered light.
+Keep them in bright light out of direct sun.
+A bright LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

-Fertilizing -- The first 6-8 weeks, feed every 7 days with a very dilute (1/8 strength) liquid fertilizer.
+Fertilizing -- The first 8 weeks, feed every 7 days with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
-After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.
+After 8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
+Or continue feeding weekly with some liquid fertilizer at 1/8 strength.

 Watering: Once the seedlings are 3 weeks old, you may allow the surface soil to dry out, but aim to keep the rest of the soil evenly moist most of the time.
 Never let it dry out completely, but also don't keep it constantly soggy.

-Repotting -- Once they are at least 3 inches tall (7 cm), you may repot them to larger containers about 1 quart (1 liter) in size.
+Repotting -- When they are at least 3 inches tall (7 cm), you may repot them to larger containers about 1 quart (1 liter) in size.
 Repot gently to avoid disturbing the roots.

 Repot again after 4 to 6 months.. or plant in the ground in suitable areas.
 If you want to keep it in a pot, the final pot size depends on how large you choose to let it grow.
 You may prune your plant to any size that is convenient.